hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/431_thoughts_on_the_vedas_and_upanishads.md

 make God of gods.

 "Hear ye children of Immortality!
 Hear ye Devas who live in higher spheres!"
-(Shvetâshvatara, II.
+(Shvetāshvatara, II.
 5).
 "I have found out a ray beyond all darkness, beyond all doubt.
 I have found the Ancient One" (*ibid*.
 III.
 8).
 The way to this is contained in the Upanishads.